zoltantoth0409/liferay-portal/readme/REST_BUILDER_YAML_DOC_GUIDELINES.markdown

 ## Style

-There are two types of styles a YAML description can follow:
+There are two types of styles a description can follow:

 - [Action style](#action-style)
 - [Declarative style](#declarative-style)